zitadel/zitadel/docs/docs/legal/onboarding-support.md

 custom_edit_url: null
 ---

-This annex of the [Framework Agreement](terms-of-service) describes the onboarding support services offered by us for our Services.
+This annex of the [Framework Agreement](terms-of-service) describes the onboarding support services offered by us for our services.

 Last revised: October 12, 2023